-We proudly present our smallholder farmer coffees.
+We proudly present our entrepreneurial friends and their coffees.

 The origin where This Side Up started testing its development model in 2013.
 Beautifully complex fruity coffees from a new generation of idealistic local coffee entrepreneurs.